Monkeystation/photanol-com/src/pages/index.md

         molestie. "
       employee_linkedin: https://www.linkedin.com/in/monkeystation/
       employee_image: /img/maria.jpg
-    - employee_name: Veronique De Bruijn
+    - employee_name: Peter Brenninkmeijer
-      employee_function: CEO
+      employee_function: CFO
-      employee_text: Véronique has been an Investment director at ICOS Capital, previously she raised early-stage funding for 3 companies as an independent consultant and corporate finance role at PwC in the Netherlands.
+      employee_text: Peter has a track record in fundraising, cash flow management and taking companies to market.
+Peter is managing change in the organization and always seeking creative solutions.
       employee_linkedin: https://www.linkedin.com/in/monkeystation/
-      employee_image: /img/maria.jpg
+      employee_image: /img/peter.jpg
-    - employee_name: Paul Koekoek
+    - employee_name: " Klaas Hellingwerf"
-      employee_function: COO
+      employee_function: CSO
-      employee_text: Paul has over 25 years of process & manufacturing experience and is highly skilled in process engineering, hazard, analysis, critical control points and GMP.
-Paul studied Chemical Engineering in Groningen.
+      employee_text: Klaas is one of our co-founders and a highly respected academic microbiologist at the University of Amsterdam.
+He is very active in the early stage development work and strategic decision-making at Photanol.
       employee_linkedin: https://www.linkedin.com/in/monkeystation/
-      employee_image: /img/maria.jpg
+      employee_image: /img/klaas.jpg
   vacancies:
     - vacancy_title: Researchers Strain Development Team
       vacancy_description_short: Photanol is opening a whole new research line in